cwqt/refract/README.md

 yarn add -D @cwqt/refract
 ```

-See [./docs/docs.md](the docs) for a demo & full overview of features.
+See [the docs](./docs/docs.md) for a demo & full overview of features.

 ## Disclaimer